 - The shared viewer instances can listen on localhost since only apache talks to it

 A single host deployment should usually only be used for demos and extremely low traffic networks.
-The read/write patterns of Arkime vs Elasticsearch will tax most systems using spinning disks and is not recommended.
+The read/write patterns of Arkime vs OpenSearch/Elasticsearch will tax most systems using spinning disks and is not recommended.

 Multiple Hosts Monitoring Multiple Network Segments